Drone giant DJI builds team to work on autonomous car tech

 Huawei, which makes communications machines and smartphones, has launched a car business unit and is developing sensors.
 Baidu, which has been working on autonomous driving and smart car technologies, has partnered with Geely to make its own cars.

-DJI dominates the global small drone business with a 69% market share, according to consultancy DroneAnalyst.
+DJI dominates the global small drone business, with a 69% market share, according to consultancy DroneAnalyst.
 Research firm Frost & Sullivan estimated the market would be worth $8.4 billion last year.

 In December, the company was added to the U.S. Commerce Department’s entity list, allegedly over its technology being used to facilitate human rights abuses in China.

-(Reporting by Yilei Sun and David Kirton, additional reporting by Jane Lee; Editing by Himani Sarkar)
+(Reporting by Yilei Sun and David Kirton, additional reporting by Jane Lee.
+Editing by Himani Sarkar.)

 VentureBeatVentureBeat's mission is to be a digital town square for technical decision-makers to gain knowledge about transformative technology and transact.
 Our site delivers essential information on data technologies and strategies to guide you as you lead your organizations.
 We invite you to become a member of our community, to access: